em-jov/meteoalarm/README.md

 # Meteoalarm

-Meteoalarm gem serves as an API wrapper for meteoalarm.org, providing a user-friendly interface for retrieving weather warnings within the European region.
-Users can conveniently access warnings based on country, coordinates or area.
+Meteoalarm serves as an API wrapper for [meteoalarm.org](https://meteoalarm.org/en/live/), a platform delivering hydrometeorological warnings across the European region.
+This gem simplifies the process of retrieving these warnings based on country, specific coordinates or area, along with a few additional options.

 ## Installation